liukun-msft/working-docs/amqp/cbs-nodes-close-issue/working-notes.md

 ```

-Because CBS channel is requested from a repeat Flux inside `ReactorConnection#createRequestResponseChannel()`, so a new channel could emit immediately and call `AmqpChannelProccor#onNext()`.
+Because CBS channel is requested from a repeat Flux inside `ReactorConnection#createRequestResponseChannel()`, so a new channel could emit immediately and call `AmqpChannelProcessor#onNext()`.

 ```Java
 protected AmqpChannelProcessor<RequestResponseChannel> createRequestResponseChannel(